patrickbucher/docs/weinberg/how-software-is-built.md

 Unlike pattern 1, pattern 2 works with plans, often wrapped into methologies (i.e. the Waterfall Model), which describe an ideal series of steps.

-In classic Waterfall, there's no going back:
+In classic Waterfall, there’s no going back:

 1. Requirements
 2. Analysis